tgourav/tgourav.github.io/CV.md

 </div>

 ## **Bio**
 Gourav Takhar is a PhD student at IIT Kanpur with a focus on "synthesis for security and bug detection."
 He has published research on security in esteemed conferences such as TACAS, CAV, ASE, HOST, and ICCAD.
 He also got a best paper award in ICCAD for his work in validating hyper-properties for system-on-chip designs.
-More recently, he has been working on synthesizing techniques for program verification, specifically addressing incorrectness logic.
+More recently, he has been working on synthesizing techniques for program verification, specifically addressing Incorrectness Logic.
 Additionally, Gourav has developed tools for learning program verification and testing.

 ## **Research Interests**
 I  am interested in the Formal Methods domain.
-Following are some of the specific areas which I have worked and am interested in working:
+Following are some of the specific areas in which I have worked and am interested in working:

-* Functional Synthesis for Logic Locking (used to stop Intellectual Property (IP) piracy).
+* Logic Locking (used to stop Intellectual Property (IP) piracy).
-* Function Synthesis for verification of buffer overflow safety properties of "Open Programs".
+* Verification of buffer overflow safety properties of "Open Programs".
-* Function Synthesis for bug detection in programs using Incorrectness Logic.
+* Bug detection in programs using Incorrectness Logic.
-* Formal methods for co-verification of hardware (HW) and firmware (FW).
+* Co-verification of hardware (HW) and firmware (FW).

-I am also interested in artificial intelligence for program verification, program testing, and hardware circuit design synthesis.
+I am also interested in large language models for program verification, program testing, and hardware circuit design synthesis.

 ## **Education**